ChenglongMa/ChenglongMa.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD Student in Computer Science
+role: Ph.D.
+Student in Computer Science

 # Organizations/Affiliations to show in About widget
 organizations: